Ismail-Drissi-ENSET-TPs/MS-CQRS-Event-Sourcing/README.md

 This service manages the lifecycle of bank accounts and serves as the primary entry point for state changes.

-Here is the docs using Swagger docs:
+Here are the docs using Swagger docs:

 ![Swagger Docs](screenshots/swagger-docs.png)